 Symbicort contains a combination of budesonide and formoterol.
-Budesonide is a steroid that reduces inflammation in the body.
-Formoterol is a bronchodilator that relaxes muscles in the airways to improve breathing.
+Budesonide is a corticosteroid that reduces inflammation in the body.
+Formoterol is a long-acting bronchodilator that relaxes muscles in the airways to improve breathing.

 For people with asthma: Symbicort is for use only if asthma is severe or is not well-controlled on other long-term asthma medicines.
 Your doctor may tell you to stop using this medicine once your asthma is well-controlled.